|19. juni 1969?

 Maria Theresia and Emperor Franz Joseph who was largely responsible for the monumental architecture round the

-heme gardens typical of a garden festival, including a rose garden,
+and theme gardens typical of a garden festival, including a

-a lily garden, a nation´s garden, a Paracelsus herb garden,
+rose garden, a lily garden, a nation´s garden, a Paracelsus

 The park's landmark is the 250 meters tall Danube Tower,